Speak to an expert +44(0)1733 391377

 Awards

-Long-service awards reward loyalty to the business and show an appreciation for employee’s dedication.
+Long-service awards reward loyalty to the business and show an appreciation for employees’ dedication.
 These rewards don’t even need to be expensive.
-A simple meal out is unique and requires little effort from senior managers, which is appreciated for a long-standing member of the company.
+A simple meal out is unique and requires little effort from senior managers, which is appreciated by a long-standing member of the company.

 An example of a good reward scheme

-To conclude, we will highlight a customer who has adopted an effective employee reward strategy that fosters dedication and company-wide growth.
+To conclude, we will highlight employee recognition scheme examples for a customer who has adopted an effective employee reward strategy that fosters dedication and company-wide growth.

 1. An underlying structure of job families